abhinav4848/Obsidian-Medicine/congenital cyanotic diseases of heart.md

 ---
 # Duct dependent cardiac lesions
-Tetralogy of Fallot, ebstein’s anomaly, pulmonary atresia and pulmonary stenosis.
+Tetralogy of Fallot, Ebstein’s anomaly, pulmonary atresia and pulmonary stenosis.

 The PDA is allowing oxygenated blood to still get to the aorta, and deoxygenated to the lungs, less efficiently than if it was just a normal healthy heart without PDA, but the PDA is compensating for the cyanotic effect of the cardiac anomaly